 Personal Backup saves personal data to any destination folder located on a local fixed or removable drive, Windows network server, or an FTP server.

 You can configure and store as many backup tasks as you wish.
 The selection of the files to be backed up is made on a by-folder basis.
 All subfolders are included automatically.
-But the user can exclude or include any subdirectories from or in the backup by selection or by a filter.
+But the user can exclude or include any subdirectories from or in the backup by selection or a filter.
 Additional criteria are the selection by file type, file age, and file name filter.

 Features of Personal Backup: